- Declare a Climate Emergency

-We now have 27 EV charging points in our main towns of Matlock, Wirksworth, Ashbourne and Bakewell.
+We have EV charging points in car parks in our main towns of Matlock, Wirksworth, Ashbourne and Bakewell.
 A further roll out is planned when technical feasibility studies have been undertaken.
-The Council also intends to develop a wider low emission vehicle infrastructure strategy, working with colleagues across Derbyshire to ensure a joined up approach.

 What else can the Council do to tackle climate change?There are lots of other initiatives across the Council that are already underway making positive contribution towards reducing emissions and improving biodiversity in land we manage.
 We know there are many more ideas and opportunities to explore.
 Not least we need to look at what are known as ‘Scope 3 emissions’ – these include emissions from our suppliers of purchased products and services as well as staff commuting.

 One big public concern is the impact of new built development on the climate and environment.
-In February 2021 parish and town councils, neighbouring authorities, developers and landowners were urged to have their say on a new Climate Change Supplementary Planning Document (SPD).
-When approved this will provide additional guidance on the following key areas: green infrastructure, water including managing flood risk, energy, transport and building design.
+Our approved Climate Change Supplementary Planning Document (SPD) provides additional guidance to applicants in the following key areas: green infrastructure, water including managing flood risk, energy, transport and building design.
 The Council will also shortly begin the process of reviewing the Local Plan - a very important document, as it sets out the overall vision, objectives, and policies for the future development of those parts of the Derbyshire Dales that lie outside the Peak District National Park.